huggingface/community-events/whisper-fine-tuning-event/README.md

 4. **Open Jupyter in browser**

 Now, this is the hardest step of running training from a Jupyter Notebook!
-When we launched `jupyter lab` in the previous step, our console would've been dumped with a bunch of information.
-For using our notebook in a browser, we're interested in the last of these two lines:
+Open a second terminal window on your local machine and SSH into your GPU again.
+This time, it doesn't matter whether we include the `-L 8888:localhost:8888` part, the important thing is that you re-enter your GPU device in a new SSH window.

-Open a new SSH window.
-Then type:
+Once SSH'd into your GPU, view all running `jupyter lab` sessions:

 ```bash
 jupyter lab list
 ```

-Copy the URL for the lab corresponding to port 8888.
+Copy the URL for the lab corresponding to port 8888 your clipboard, it will take the form `http://localhost:8888/?token=...`.

-Copy one of these URLs to your clipboard (drag the mouse over it and then press CTRL + C).
 On your local desktop, open a web browser window (Safari, Firefox, Chrome, etc.).
 Paste the URL into the browser web address bar and press Enter.

 Voila!
 We're now running a Jupyter Notebook on our GPU machine through the web browser on our local device!